stevomatthews/Spoon-Knife/test-toc.md

 (2) `SRT_OPT_HAICRYPT`: The party includes `haicrypt` (legacy flag).

-This **special legacy compatibility flag** flag should be always set.
+This **special legacy compatibility flag** should be always set.
 See below for more details.

 (3) `SRT_OPT_TLPKTDROP`: The party will do TLPKTDROP.